 In determining when to sow wildflower seeds, it is best to examine the plant’s life cycle.
 Most annual flowers can be started from seed each spring.
 Throughout summer, these plants will bloom and produce their own seed to start the process over again.
 Perennial flowers started from seed will commonly require more than one growing season before they become established and begin to bloom.
 Special care may also be required at planting time, as each seed may need a specific period of cold stratification.

 Cold stratification can be achieved in several ways.
-Gardeners who wish to start seeds indoors or get an earlier start on the growing season often refrigerate the seeds to mimic the natural period of cold that occurs in the garden.
+Gardeners who want to start seeds indoors or get an earlier start on the growing season often refrigerate the seeds to mimic the natural period of cold that occurs in the garden.
 Depending upon the type, these seeds are usually refrigerated for a period of two to three weeks.
 After this time, growers can expect quicker and improved germination of many of the more difficult to seed types of wildflowers.
 Another option is to begin exploring which flowers to sow in fall and winter.

 When choosing wildflower seeds to plant in the fall, growers will first need to consider best planting practices.
 While some seeds are large enough to be sown directly into the soil, more delicate seeds may need to be started in trays or pots.
 Deciding which flower seeds to plant in the fall will also depend on type.
 In addition to perennials, many hardy annual flowers can be sown at this time.
 Hardy annual flowers refer to those which are able to withstand periods of cold weather, and usually begin blooming between early spring and early summer.

 Selecting flower seeds to plant in winter is yet another option for many growers.
 Just as planting in fall, sowing seed in winter allows for the stratification process to occur naturally.
 While this technique may be much more difficult for growers living in colder regions with frequent snowfall, sowing in winter is a beneficial method for many growers who have milder winter temperatures.
 The “winter sowing” method has specifically gained interest and popularity in recent years.
 In this, seeds are sown into upcycled containers which serve as miniature greenhouses.
 These “greenhouses” are then placed outdoors through the duration of winter.
-As the temperatures begin to warm and days lengthen, seeds begin to germinate.
-Thus, allowing for gardeners to easily produce healthy flower seedlings, ready for transplant directly into the garden with the arrival of spring.
+As the temperatures begin to warm and days lengthen, seeds begin to germinate, allowing gardeners to easily produce healthy flower seedlings, ready for transplant directly into the garden with the arrival of spring.

 Though planting flower seeds outdoors in fall and winter is an excellent strategy for growing wildflowers, there are some drawbacks.
 Seeds which fail to break dormancy after this period of time were likely not viable.
 Those who choose to sow directly into garden beds may also find that small seeds can be lost or washed away over the course of winter, before germination can occur.
 Other problems related to seed germination include issues caused by insects and/or pests, like mice and voles.